V4siliy/llm-sandbox-on-steroids/anthropic/prompting_tutorial/intermediate.md

 ### Exercises

 - [exercise_6_1_classifying_emails.py](exercise_6_1_classifying_emails.py)
-> sort emails into categories
+> Sort emails into categories.
 - [exercise_6_2_email_classification_formatting.py](exercise_6_2_email_classification_formatting.py)
-> refine the output of the above prompt to yield an answer formatted exactly how we want it.
+> Refine the output of the above prompt to yield an answer formatted exactly how we want it.

 ## Chapter 7: Using Examples (Few-Shot Prompting)